YongSoonTan/EDenseNet/README.md

 Tensorflow 2 implmentation is slightly faster to train, a lot faster to testing.
 Plus it is easier to configure, please consider citing the paper if you find the code useful.
+Driver code for Tensorflow 2 implementation is in EDenseNet_tf2.py.

 For data augmentation, please refer to this ["repos"](https://github.com/YongSoonTan/CNN-SPP).